-Steve Yzerman shocked the hockey world when he stepped down as general manager of the Tampa Bay Lightning last month.
-Although he will still stay with the Lightning as a senior advisor, his decision raised a lot of questions for Lightning fans.
-Yzerman was the GM and vice president of the Lightning since 2010, and he has been one of the most successful GM’s in recent memory.
+Steve Yzerman shocked the hockey world when he stepped down as general manager of the Tampa Bay Lightning in September 2018.
+He was the GM and vice president of the Lightning since 2010, and had been one of the most successful GM’s in recent memory.

-For many of his years in Tampa Bay, the Bolts have been favorites to make a run for the Stanley Cup.
-There was a lot of hard work in the organization, but Yzerman made some key trades and drafted some key players to help the Lightning get to where they are today.
+For many of his years in Tampa Bay, the Bolts had been favorites to make a run for the Stanley Cup.
+There was a lot of hard work in the organization, but Yzerman made some key trades and drafted some key players to help the Lightning get to where they were when he left.
 Here’s a look back at some of the top trades and draft picks during his tenure as Tampa Bay’s GM.

 Related: Steve Yzerman, The Captain

 After losing to the Boston Bruins in the Eastern Conference Final, Tampa Bay went into the draft hoping to find a few future stars.
 Well, they got more than enough as every player in the draft has played in the NHL.
 Their No. 1 pick was forward Vladislav Namestnikov who was one of the Lightning’s most consistent forwards before being traded to the New York Rangers for forward J.T.
 Miller and defenseman Ryan McDonagh (we’ll get to that later.)

 Their next pick has become one of the best forwards in the game today, and that’s Nikita Kucherov, who has 334 points in 365 NHL games.
 Not bad for a second-rounder.